 1. Medium Tags

-BROAD buckets are “Medium” that explains the traffic kind.
+BROAD buckets are “Medium” which explains the traffic kind.
 You may call it CPC, identify it as an email, or even utilize it socially to post when it is a sponsored ad.
 Always remember to keep it wide so that you may collect related posts later.

 2. Source Tags